Additional Installation Information

 This procedure explains how to create a KVM on RHEL and install Cisco ISE on it using the Virtual Machine Manager (virt-manager).

-If you choose to install Cisco ISE through the CLI, enter a command similar to the following one:
+If you choose to install Cisco ISE through the CLI, enter a command similar to this one:

 #virt-install --name= kvm-ise1 --arch=x86_64 --cpu=host --vcpus=2 --ram=4096